-HHS Ignite was launched by Secretary Sebelius in March of 2013 as a “beta”.
-That “beta” year supported 13 teams – selected among a pool of 65 applicants – which were given 6 months and up to $10,000 of support to test out their idea.
+HHS Ignite was launched by the Secretary of HHS in March of 2013 as a “beta”.
+That “beta” year supported 13 teams, selected among a pool of 65 applicants.
+These 13 teams were given 6 months and up to $10,000 of support to test out their idea.

 As a “beta”, the primary goal of the first year was to learn, to work with these 13 selected teams to better understand their needs prior to the full launch of HHS Ignite.
 Towards the end of the Ignite year, we captured some key lessons learned: Year 1 Observations and A Proposed Year 2 Structure (PDF)

 All HHS employees are eligible to apply for HHS Ignite support.
 Teams of up to 5 may include individuals from outside of HHS or from outside government.
 However, Project Leads must be a full-time employee (FTE) of the Department.

 Teams should collectively hold the skillsets and expertise to begin their effort on day 1.